v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/retry-failed-content-search.md

 > [!NOTE]
 > We're working to improve this experience so that the search will automatically retry failed mailboxes until all search results from all content locations are successfully returned.

+## Tips to avoid content location errors

+Here are some addition causes of content location errors and some tips to you avoid them when searching large numbers of mailboxes.

+- The mailbox being searched might be busy due to user activity.
+In this case, the search service might throttle itself to prevent the mailbox from becoming unavailable.
+To avoid this, try running searches during non-business hours when users are less likely to be using email.

+- Required maintenance is being performed on the mailbox. may be being performed on the mailbox – these occur infrequently, wait a brief period of time and retry

+- Your query may be retrieving too much content from the mailbox - check if you can reduce the scope of the search

+- You may too many keyword segments in your query - try reducing segments or break them into multiple searches

+- you may have too many searches being performed on the same mailbox, - try to serialize eDiscovery activity on a mailbox

+- You may be searching too many mailboxes and you are a victim of probability – try to be a better person and scope your searches